floragunncom/search-guard-docs/proxy_auth.md

 Search Guard can extract these HTTP header fields from the request, and use these values to determine the permissions a user has.

-## Installation

-Search Guard already ships with proxy based authentication.
-No additional installation steps are required.

 ## Configuration

 The names of the respective HTTP header fields can be configured in `sg_config.yml` within the `proxy` HTTP authenticator section: